-Euan Abraham has served as Serve's Senior Vice President of Hardware Engineering since January 2022.
+Euan Abraham has served as our Chief Hardware and Manufacturing Officer since June 2024.
+Previously, Mr. Abraham served as Serve's Senior Vice President of Hardware Engineering from January 2022 to June 2024.
 Prior to joining Serve, Mr. Abraham served as Senior Vice President, Hardware Engineering at Latch, Inc. (Nasdaq: LTCH) from October 2018 to September 2021.
 Prior to that, he served as Vice President, Hardware Engineering at GoPro, Inc. (Nasdaq: GPRO) from October 2015 to October 2018.
 Mr. Abraham received his Bachelor of Engineering at the University of Sheffield.